Baleaf Quick Dry Review

 Our Analysis and Test Results

-Polyester and spandex have natural breathing properties, and that is the extent of the technology in the Baleaf Quick Dry.
+Polyester and spandex have natural breathing properties, and that is the extent of the technology in the Quick Dry.
 The entire shirt uses the same fabric, so there are no specially mapped mesh areas to promote additional ventilation.
 During activities with more natural airflow like cycling, we were pleased with the ventilation performance.
 However, even on long runs through late spring snowpack and cooler temperatures, it was clear that something was lacking on the breathability front.

 While the aforementioned four-way stretch provides great movement without underarm gussets, incorporated mesh in areas where heat is dumped would return dividends in added breathability.
 Underarm gussets or a more aerated weave would bring the Quick Dry from an average performer to the next level.
-That said, for a bargain layer, it is quite durable and breathed well during neighborhood jaunts and pick up soccer games.
+That said, for a bargain layer, it is quite durable and breathed well during neighborhood jaunts and pick-up soccer games.

 With a name like the Baleaf Quick Dry, we were eager to put this shirt through our drying tests.
-Since it is on the heavier side of the spectrum, we anticipated that it would effectively wick moisture quickly, thus get dramatically lighter after the initial spin cycle and again with each 5-minute dryer cycle.
+Since it is on the heavier side of the spectrum, we anticipated that it would effectively wick moisture quickly, and thus get dramatically lighter after the initial spin cycle and again with each 5-minute dryer cycle.

 Having a fast drying speed directly correlates to the quality of evaporative cooling you experience in warm, dry climates.
 After the initial spin cycle, the Quick Dry only retained 22% of its weight in water, and it was dry to the touch after 10 minutes in the dryer, proving that it does indeed dry quickly.
 For a shirt that has limited air permeability, we were thrilled to see it wick moisture as well as it did.
 Our kitchen science was backed up by what we felt out on the trail: if saturated wet, the Quick Dry was heavy and cumbersome, drying adequately at best.
 Once wrung out or dried to a damp level, though, the fabric remained cool even on hot days.

 Features & Versatility